 The first step toward business ownership is deciding what kind of business to start.
 Look for an idea that suits your interests, your personal goals, and your natural abilities.
 This will help you stay motivated when the going gets tough and will greatly improve your odds of success.
+We have assembled a comprehensive list of small business ideas to help you get started.
 Need inspiration?
-Here were the most popular ideas among our Massachusetts visitors in 2017:
+Here were the most popular ideas among our Massachusetts visitors in 2020:

 Find the Right Business Idea for You

 Our free Business Ideas Generator will help you identify great businesses that match your interests and lifestyle.